decaf-dev/vaultexplorer.com/docs/quickstart.md

 Filters allow you to control what is displayed in a view.

-One of the basic filters is the [favorite filter](/docs/filters/favorite-filter).
-The favorite filter allows you to only display notes that contain a favorite property with a value of `true`.
+The [favorite](/docs/filters/favorite-filter) filter allows you to only display notes that contain a favorite property with a value of **true**.

-You must set a property before using the favorite filter
+Let's choose a property to use with the favorite filter.

 1. Open the plugin settings by clicking the gear icon in the upper right hand corner
-2. Under the `Built-in Properties` section, find the `Favorite property` setting
+2. Under the **Built-in Properties** section, find the **Favorite property** setting
 3. Click the dropdown and select a property

 If no properties are listed, please add a [checkbox property](https://help.obsidian.md/Editing+and+formatting/Properties) to one of your notes.
 This property will then appear in the dropdown list.